plausible/docs/docs/goal-conversions.md

 * [Outbound link clicks](outbound-link-click-tracking.md) allow you to measure clicks on external links
 * [File downloads](file-downloads-tracking.md) allow you to track when a visitor clicks a link leading to a file
 * [404 error pages](error-pages-tracking-404.md) allow you to measure page not found errors

+If you need to delete all events related to a goal, navigate to Site > Settings > Goals > Reset stats.
+This will wipe all stats related to that goal specifically.
+This is helpful when you just finished setting up your goal and you want to start fresh without test data.